2018 NFL Free Agency updates: Winners and losers from a wild few days of moves

 Eli Manning

-It's hard to believe Eli was benched just a few months ago for Geno Smith, with the Giants about to smash a giant, red reset button and blow everything up.
+It's hard to believe Eli was benched only a few months ago for Geno Smith, with the Giants about to smash a giant, red reset button and blow everything up.
 As of right now, Manning is the starter for the Giants and it's becoming patently obvious Dave Gettleman is preparing to push in on 2018 as a possible winning season for New York.
 The Giants pushed hard to get Andrew Norwell but came up short when the Jaguars went up top on a contract, so the Giants "settled" by making Nate Solder one of the highest-paid offensive linemen in the NFL.
 It's pricey, but you can make the case overpaying to secure Eli's blindside was a justifiable move.
 The offensive line was a major problem last year, and Ereck Flowers should be much better at right tackle.
 If you think Gettleman won't take Quenton Nelson or Saquon Barkley No. 2 overall you're not thinking right.
 The Giants also added Jonathan Stewart and overpaid him, but he's at least steady and knows the system.
 Gettleman also acquired Patrick Omameh to shore up the offensive line.
 And he traded for Alec Ogletree, who gives the Giants an impact defender.
 This is not a team trying to build slowly for the future.

 Sammy Watkins